Tools to reduce system and submission errors

 This is the third in a four-part series where I continue to detail a dozen CMS best practices and provide actionable strategies.
 So far, I have shared a variety of tools that align internal and CMS edits to build stronger provider partnerships.

 Hopefully, you caught my recent webinar, which provided an overview of those first six tools.
-If not, you can view the recorded version here.

 This article focuses on tools to help you reduce errors by testing and monitoring your systems and submissions.

 CMS Best Practice Tool#7: Paint Swatches

 One of the most important home renovation decisions is paint color.
 Most do-it-yourselfers wouldn’t think of grabbing a can of paint off the shelf to paint an entire room, without first comparing and determining the best color using paint swatches, or even samples.

 When it comes to CMS submission, consider the Encounter Data Front End System (EDFES) test environment your paint chips.
 Take advantage of testing your data in the system to ensure correct submission practice.
 Don’t get stuck with a color you do not like.